jellythewobbly/For-the-Love-of-JavaScript/README.md

 ### USING SET

-"The Set object lets you store unique values of any type, whether primitive values or object references."
+The Set object lets you store unique values of any type, whether primitive values or object references.

 ```js
 const removeDuplicatesSet = input => [...new Set(input)];